davidmcclure/news-vec/notebooks/thesis/thesis.md

 - **CNN** - A standard CNN for sentence classification as described by Kim et al. Though, we use a larger set of filter widths (1-5), each with 500-unit feature maps.

-- **LSTM** - a standard bidirectional LSTM, using a single 512-unit hidden layer for each direction.
+- **LSTM** - A standard bidirectional LSTM, using a single 512-unit hidden layer for each direction.
 The top layers of the forward and backward pass are concatenated together to form a single 1024-unit embedding for the line.

 - **LSTM + attention** - Standard attention over the LSTM states, using a separate, two-hidden-layer FFNN to produce scores over the states.
 As described by Banadhu et al, these weights are interpreted as a probability distribution, which is then use to produce a weighted linear combination across the states, which is then concatenated with the final LSTM output to form a combined 2048-unit encoding.